 Print and bring with you the material that you will need to run the research - that will probably be something like:

 - Usability methodology

 It is easier to have this material printed and in hands, but if you prefer, you can also type it on your computer.

 Keep in mind that you might not have a useful Internet in the venue, so if you're going to install a Tor feature with someone during the interview, you may need to have it downloaded before the training.

 Report to Tor UX team

-Before ending the training, coordinate with the trainer the feedbacks, you two should work together to hand out post-its for the audience; you can give one post-it on each color and ask them to fill it with what they think about: 1. the service they just learned; 2.
+Before ending the training, coordinate with the trainer the feedbacks, you two should work together to hand out post-its for the audience, you can give one post-it on each color and ask them to fill it with what they think about: 1. the service they just learned; 2.
 Tor project; and 3.
-Tor, in general.
-It can also be questions - keep in mind that every feedback is proper feedback.
+Tor in general.
+It can also be questions - keep in mind that every feedback is a good feedback.

-You can find our document to report here.
-But if you think you won't have time to gather and report in this format, we would love to have another way to get the material you collected.
-You can take pictures or send your 'raw' notes for us.
+We will send you our document on how to report to the UX team, so please get in touch with us to get it.
+If you think you won't have time to gather and report in this format, we would love to have another way to get the material you collected.
+You can take pictures or send your ´raw´ notes for us.